 New York Times, 2005

-Diana Doherty is widely regarded as one of the most talented Australian instrumentalists working today.
-Notable successes include performing Ross Edwards’ Concerto for Oboe with the New York, Liverpool and Hong Kong Philharmonic Orchestras, appearances with Australia’s and New Zealand’s leading Symphony Orchestras, Australian Chamber Orchestra, Melbourne Chamber Orchestra, St. Lawrence String Quartet, Musica Viva, the Seymour Group, Four Winds Festival, Ensemble Kanazawa, Japan, Townsville Chamber Music Festival, and at many international festivals, including Prague Spring Festival, MusicaRiva festival, Italy, Bratislava Music Festival and the ‘Young Artist in Concert’ Festival in Davos, Switzerland.
+Diana Doherty is widely regarded as one of the world’s leading oboists.
+Notable successes include performing Ross Edwards’ Concerto for Oboe with the New York, Liverpool and Hong Kong Philharmonic Orchestras, appearances with Australia’s and New Zealand’s leading Symphony Orchestras, Australian Chamber Orchestra, Melbourne Chamber Orchestra, St. Lawrence String Quartet, Musica Viva, the Seymour Group, Four Winds Festival, Ensemble Kanazawa Japan, Australian Festival of Chamber Music Townsville, and at many international festivals, including Prague Spring Festival, MusicaRiva Festival Italy, Bratislava Music Festival and the ‘Young Artist in Concert’ Festival in Davos, Switzerland.

-Diana’s performances are featured on nine recordings to date: Concertos by Haydn, Mozart, Martinu and Zimmerman with the Symphony Orchestra of Lucerne (released in Europe on Pan Classics); Romantic Oboe Concertos with the Queensland Symphony Orchestra under Werner Andreas Albert; Blues for DD (a recital programme of folk and jazz influenced works with pianist David Korevaar), Souvenirs, Ross Edwards’ Oboe Concerto with the Melbourne Symphony Orchestra and Arvo Volmer, Carl Vine’s Oboe Concerto with the Tasmanian Symphony Orchestra, Bach’s Concerto for violin and oboe with Richard Tognetti and the Australian Chamber Orchestra, Works for oboe and oboe d’amore by JS Bach with Ironwood and Linda Kent (all for ABC Classics); and Koehne’s Inflight Entertainment (Naxo 2005).
+Diana’s performances are featured on ten recordings to date: Spirit of the Wild (Westlake) with Sydney Symphony Orchestra; Concertos by Haydn, Mozart, Martinu and Zimmerman with the Symphony Orchestra of Lucerne (released in Europe on Pan Classics); Romantic Oboe Concertos with the Queensland Symphony Orchestra under Werner Andreas Albert; Blues for DD (a recital programme of folk and jazz influenced works with pianist David Korevaar); Souvenirs, Ross Edwards’ Oboe Concerto with the Melbourne Symphony Orchestra and Arvo Volmer; Carl Vine’s Oboe Concerto with the Tasmanian Symphony Orchestra; Bach’s Concerto for violin and oboe with Richard Tognetti and the Australian Chamber Orchestra; Works for oboe and oboe d’amore by JS Bach with Ironwood and Linda Kent (all for ABC Classics); and Koehne’s Inflight Entertainment (Naxos 2005).

 Diana Doherty is managed by Graham Pushee: firstname.lastname@example.org